Newcomer03/tabs-tracker/README.md

 # tabs-tracker
-## Made a tab tracking google browser extension.
+## A Google browser extension, that can track and save link [tabs specifically]

 Currently, it can:
 * Save an entered link